Wednesday, 29 July 2009

 TY'N RHYL

 In mid 1800s, Ty’n Rhyl was the home of Angharad Llwyd who was a Caerwys girl, a clergyman’s daughter.
 Angharad was a distinguished writer about Welsh history and a collector of antiquities.
-In 1866 she died at Ty’n Rhyl aged 86; many of her written works are in National Library of Wales, Aberystwyth.
+In 1866 she died at Ty’n Rhyl aged 86.
+Many of her written works are in National Library of Wales, Aberystwyth.

-Some of this information is from the book ‘Rhyl - The Town And Its People’ by J. W. Jones, published 1974.
-The picture was taken earlier this month by Yours Truly.
+Some of this information is from the book ‘Rhyl - The Town And Its People’ by J.W.
+Jones, published 1974.
+The photo was taken earlier this month by Yours Truly.

 BLOG ON FIRE

 To some extent the history of Rhyl is a history of fires so the local fire and rescue service has played an important role – and continues to do so.
-The Rhyl brigade began in Victorian times and was manned by volunteers until all the volunteer brigades were nationalised during World War Two.
+The Rhyl brigade began in Victorian times and was manned by volunteers until all the volunteer brigades were nationalised during World War 2.

-At first the fire engine was a hand-operated pump drawn by horses, then later a handsome steam-driven contraption.
-The fire station used to be at the back of the town hall; it was demolished in 1968.
-Some of this information is from the book ‘Rhyl - The Town And Its People’ by J. W. Jones, published 1974.
+At first the fire engine was a hand-operated pump drawn by horses and later drawn by a handsome steam-driven contraption.
+The fire station used to be behind the Town Hall; it was demolished in 1968.
+Some of this information is from the book ‘Rhyl - The Town And Its People’ by J.W.
+Jones, published 1974.

+The picture above was taken earlier this month by Yours Truly; it shows the present £2.5 million fire station on Rhyl Coast Road.
 The building has meeting rooms for community use.
 At the time of writing, North Wales Police hold drop-in surgeries there on Fridays from 11am to 1pm.
 Go and tell them your problems.

 Wednesday, 22 July 2009